The Verdict: Do They “Work”?

 • Templates with math:

-• Balanced schedule: 90 minutes Monday through Friday plus 180 minutes on each weekend day gives 810 minutes per week.
-Example scenario: 3 seasons of 10 installments at 45 minutes each yields 1,350 minutes; 1,350 divided by 810 is roughly 1.67 weeks (around 12 days).
+• Balanced approach — 90 minutes on weekdays plus 180 minutes each weekend day totals 810 minutes weekly.
+Consider: 3 seasons of 10 installments at 45 minutes each yields 1,350 minutes; 1,350 divided by 810 is roughly 1.67 weeks (around 12 days).

 • Two-week acceleration — 2 episodes per weekday (roughly 90 minutes/day): 20 installments at 45 minutes per episode equals 900 minutes; 900 ÷ 90 = 10 weekdays (2 weeks inclusive of weekends).